 Most people think of Napoleon Bonaparte as being a short, self-conscious, pompous tyrant.
-He may have been overbearing and vicious in his rise from an obscure past to becoming the supreme commander of the French army, but many people consider the benefit in young people knowing his story and seeing him as an example of how a self-made young man can achieve greatness.
+He may have been overbearing and vicious in his rise from an obscure past to becoming the supreme commander of the French army, but many people consider the benefit in knowing his story and seeing him as an example of how a self-made young man can achieve greatness.

 In 1979, after staging a coup against the French government, he named himself a First Consul.
 Five years after that he crowned himself as Emperor.
-During the next ten years he gradually built the armies of the French empire and turned them against every European country, and through a series of battle victories, he eventually conquered the continent of Europe.
+During the next ten years he gradually built armies of the French empire and turned them against every European country, and through a series of battle victories, he eventually conquered the continent of Europe.

 In 1812 when France invaded Russia, Napoleon's army suffered great damages and never completely recovered from the losses.
 The following year his forces were defeated at Leipzig.
 And the year after that the Coalition forced Napoleon's abdication and he was exiled to Elba.

 Napoleon's colorful life can be experienced firsthand at the National Constitution Center in Philadelphia by viewing more than 300 items from his life.
-The collection includes the first letter he wrote when he was 14, the monogrammed shirt he was wearing when he died, and even a lock of his hair that was pocketed by a friend while the exiled emperor was sitting for a haircut.
+The collection includes the first letter he wrote when he was 14, the shirt he was wearing when he died, and even a lock of his hair that was pocketed by a friend while he was sitting for a haircut.

 Also on display is the leather portfolio in which he carried the signed documents detailing the Louisiana Purchase, when he sold 828,000 square miles of land to the United States for $15 million - less than five cents per acre.